Johann Jakob Müller

-Johann Jakob Müller (4 March 1846 – 14 January 1875) was a notable physiologist and physicist.
+Johann Jakob Müller (4 March 1846 – 14 January 1875) was a physiologist and physicist.

 Education

 In 1868, he obtained his "Dr. med." degree from the University of Zurich, under Adolf Fick with a thesis entitled: Untersuchungen über den Drehpunkt des menschlichen Auges (Investigations into the pivot point of the human eye).
 As part of these studies he variously studied in the University of Zurich, University of Leipzig, and University of Heidelberg.

 Career

 In Leipzig, 1870, he became a dozent (lecturer) in physiology.
 In 1871 he became a professor in physics at the polytechnic institute in Zurich.